esmb webinars

 The ESMB Webinar Series will be inviting guest speakers from around the globe, to present their work which is linked with the exciting field of Marine Biotechnology.
 Topics will range from wood-eating animals and their biotechnological potential, to plastic degrading enzymes, microbe-deriving bioactive compounds, aquaculture and biofouling and many many more.
 We hope this Webinar Series will act as a platform for promoting and further enhancing collaborations while offering a window to new developments and stimulate interesting scientific conversations.

-THE WEBINAR IS FREE BUT YOU HAVE TO REGISTER
+EACH WEBINAR IS FREE BUT YOU HAVE TO REGISTER

 Procedure for attending the webinar: